 Provides guidelines and recommendations for adjustments to space to achieve necessary social distancing protocols.
 Includes a sub-group on game and event management.

-Plans for isolation and quarantine of on-campus student residents (COVID-19 positive, contacts) during fall semester.
+Plans for isolation and quarantine of on-campus student residents (COVID-19 positive, contacts).

 Cleaning and Disinfecting Standards

 Establishes University wide standards for cleaning and disinfecting standards.